EpigeneticsExeter/EpigenomicsLabWeb/documentation/docs/Developers-mobile-development.md

 a pain, but it is necessary.

-If you want any help on how to get started with making websites responsive to different devices, I reccommend reading
+If you want any help on how to get started with making websites responsive to different devices, I recommend reading
 [this page from w3schools](https://www.w3schools.com/html/html_responsive.asp).

 ## How to check the site for mobile devices